Get 60% Off & Free Shipping While Stocks Last

 9. Vomiting

-While cats occasionally vomit a hairball or throw up right after eating, frequent vomiting for more than a few days is not normal.
+Frequent vomiting for more than a few days is not normal.

 Also, remember that dehydration could result from vomiting that lasts longer than two days.